vesuxyz/docs/docs/curators/vaults/basics.md

 ### Manager & Merkle tree verification

-The __Manager__ allows the strategy manager to allocate the vault's funds within its strategy mandate.
-This strategy mandate is defined by the curator in form of a _Merkle tree_ whose leafs consist of approved onchain actions (such as __deposit__ in a Vesu lending pool or _swap asset A for asset B_ on Avnu).
+The __Manager__ allows the __Strategist__ role to allocate the vault's funds within its strategy mandate.
+This strategy mandate is defined by the __Curator__ role in form of a _Merkle tree_ whose leafs consist of approved onchain actions (such as __deposit__ in a Vesu lending pool or _swap asset A for asset B_ on Avnu).
 To allocate vault funds, the manager thus provides a __Merkle proof__ that a certain action is in fact a valid leaf in the __Merkle tree__ and thus permitted by the strategy mandate.

 ### NAV Oracle